NHOrus/srwq-compilation/episode-11.md

 "Katina , that's *puff* not the sort of thing *puff* you shout on the street!"

-You chase Ryuune into a small park, filled with floats and other paraphenalia for the parade later tonight.
-She comes to a halt near a large float, of a giant woman in wierd white armor.
+You chase Ryuune into a small park, filled with floats and other paraphernalia for the parade later tonight.
+She comes to a halt near a large float, of a giant woman in weird white armor.
 You flop up to her, gasping for breath.

 "Okay, who the hell are you?
 How do you know about me?
 And what do you want?"